KPSS2017/Technological-Innovation-Resource-Allocation-and-Growth-Extended-Data/README.md

 	c)	Re-estimation of the parameters needed to compute the KPSS value:

-	- The newly estimated gamma in the 2022 updated sample is 0.0143.
-This estimate was 0.0142 in 2021, 0.0138 in 2020, and 0.0146 in the QJE paper.
+	- The newly estimated gamma in the 2023 updated sample is 0.0155.
+This estimate was 0.0143 in 2022, 0.0142 in 2021, 0.0138 in 2020, and 0.0146 in the QJE paper.

 	- Stock return volatility is now computed over the last 52 weeks for stocks with at least 20 days non-missing data (as opposed to the previous calendar year in the QJE paper).

-4. Till 2022, there are 3,260 patents in KPSS dataset do not have CPC information; they're reflected as missing values in the match Patent-CPC dataset.
+4. Till 2023, there are 3,308 patents in KPSS dataset do not have CPC information; they're reflected as missing values in the match Patent-CPC dataset.

-5. The number of forward citations is also updated to 2022.
+5. The number of forward citations is also updated to 2023.

 6. The datasets we provided on GitHub may exceed the download limit of your web browser.
 You may need to Git Clone this repository to local machine in order to download the zipped csv files in such cases.